-Our sales are affected by the cyclicality of the semiconductor and ATE markets, which causes our operating results to fluctuate significantly.
+Our sales are affected by the cyclicality and seasonality of the semiconductor and ATE markets, which causes our operating results to fluctuate significantly.

 Our business depends in significant part upon the capital expenditures of semiconductor manufacturers.
 Capital expenditures by these companies depend upon, among other things, the current and anticipated market demand for semiconductors and the products that utilize them.
 Typically, semiconductor manufacturers curtail capital expenditures during periods of economic downturn.
 Conversely, semiconductor manufacturers increase capital expenditures when market demand requires the addition of new or expanded production capabilities or the reconfiguration of existing fabrication facilities to accommodate new products.
-These market changes have contributed in the past, and will likely continue to contribute in the future, to fluctuations in our operating results.
+In addition to being cyclical, the ATE market has also developed a seasonal pattern in the last several years, with the second and third quarters being the periods of strong demand and the first and fourth quarters being periods of weakened demand.
+We believe this change has been driven by the strong demand for consumer products containing semiconductor content sold during the year-end holiday shopping season.
+These market changes and seasonal sales pattern have contributed in the past, and will likely continue to contribute in the future, to fluctuations in our operating results.